venishjoe/utilities/README.md

 # Venish's Standalone Utilities

-This repository contains some standalone Java utilities which were used as tests before integrating with bigger projects.
+This repository contains some standalone Java and Go utilities which were used as tests before integrating with bigger projects.